 - Encourage your customers to take action.
 You have done the hard part, creating an attractive, functional website that can be found and stands out from the competition, so make sure you take the final step and encourage the visitors to act.
 Include and highlight plenty of calls to action throughout your site.
 Adding a reminder to “phone us” or “email us” or “click here to buy” is simple — and amazingly effective.

 Your website should always be a work in progress.
 As search engines continue to evolve, content and SEO need to be regularly revisited.
 Our experience has taught us that it is the sites that are proactively managed and updated that contribute most to business growth.
 The best web developers will work in a partnership with the website owner to help them “make their website happen”, with constant review, dialogue and improvement.

 The good news is that, no matter what your size, you can create a well-optimised, visible and effective website with a relatively limited budget if you follow these key principles.

-Greg Poulson is the founder and managing director of web developers, online marketing and SEO specialists Freetimers.
+Written by Greg Poulson of web developers, online marketing and SEO specialists Freetimers.

 More on this topic: